Recent Fire Damage Posts

 Call Us Today – (201) 445-5588

-Dry Sponges or Chem Sponges used to remove soot from hard surfaces
+Special Chem or Dry Sponges used to remove excessive soot and smoke from hard surfaces

 Smoke and soot is very invasive and can penetrate various cavities within your home, causing hidden damage and odor.
 Our smoke damage expertise and experience allows us to inspect and accurately assess the extent of the damage to develop a comprehensive plan of action.

 Smoke and soot facts: